Global True Lithuania Encyclopedia of Lithuanian heritage worldwide

 Montreal, Quebec

 Montreal Lithuanian community is the oldest in Canada, the only large community born before World War 2 and the Soviet Genocide refugees came.
-It is second only to Toronto in terms of numbers of Lithuanians and the only significant area of Lithuanian-Canadian heritage outside Ontario.
+It is second only to Toronto in terms of numbers of Lithuanians.
+Montreal is the only significant area of Lithuanian-Canadian heritage outside Ontario.

 In fact, the French-speaking Montreal and its surroundings arguably has at least as much Lithuanian heritage as the entire remaining French-speaking world combined.